dorota-and/technical-guides/github/README.md

 Click the button <kbd>**Add file**</kbd> and choose one of the following:

 <kbd>![New Repo](img/new_file2.jpg)</kbd>
+  - **Create new files** - to write new file in your browser
   - **Upload files** - to add documents, images, code file or any  files.
-  - **Create new files** to write new file in your browser.

- 3. After uploading or editing a file scroll to the  **Commit changes** section you might write short description there or click the button directly
+ 3. After uploading or editing a file, scroll to the **Commit changes** section.
+You can write a short description or click the commit button directly.

  <kbd>![Commit changes](img/commit_changes.jpg)</kbd>

-- No installation needed!

 ### Resources